turingschool/curriculum-site/module2/projects/hang-in-there.md

 </section>

 <section class="dropdown">
 ### Iteration 4 - Feature Add!
-Unmotivational Posters - Set Up
+Un-motivational Posters - Set Up and Data Display

 The product team wants to expand the application with a new feature - Unmotivational Posters.